smarttransit-ai/transit-occupancy-analysis/app/analysis/readme.md

 ## Main Files

 We performed two different data prepartions.
 One for the bus stop level analysis, and another one for the trip analysis.

-* `Data_Preparation.ipynb`

-### Aggregated Performances
+We modeled transportation demand at the bus stop level by using board counts, and maximum occupancy -grouped by date and hour- for the trip analysis.
+In both cases, the datasets were stored in folders that f

 #### Bus Stop Level